-Okay, so, you are feeling good about yourself, as a parent, because you got your “child” all the way through high school and got a college or university to take him or her for another four years.
-In fact, you even might have had not an entirely tortuous time with your “child,” heading out and picking up bedding and other things to get the dorm room set up.
+You are feeling good about yourself, as a parent.
+You got your “child” all the way through high school and got a college or university to take him or her for another four years.
+In fact, you even might have had a decent time with your “child,” heading out and picking up bedding and other things to get the dorm room set up.
 Now, you think you can sit back and relax because you protected them for all those years and you did what you needed to do to.
 Not so fast.

 Has your “child” reached his or her 18th birthday and attending college in another state?
 If yes, what would happen if your “child” was injured and unable to consider treatment options or make medical decisions?
 Your “child” is an adult, in the eyes of the Law.
 You no longer have the legal right to make those decisions or to instruct health care providers to provide certain care or treatment – or to stop or withhold certain medical treatment.

 College-age “children” are injured and some sustain catastrophic injuries while at school.
 Nearly three quarters of college-age students own or have access to cars.
 In addition, the college years are a time of testing and/or redefining personal limits.
 That could mean pushing the limits of how much sleep is needed while still being able to function.
 It could also mean drinking, dares, and/or pranks.
 Your “child” could also simply be walking across campus or through town.
 Other “children” may be distracted drivers and unfamiliar with their new settings.